FTBTeam/docs/docs/mods/suite/Quests/Player/Questbook/Navigating.md

 ---

 ## Key References
-FTB Quests has a number of keyboard shortcuts that can help you quickly navigate the quest book such as <kbd>Ctrl</kbd> + <kbd>F</kbd>
+FTB Quests has a number of keyboard shortcuts that can help you quickly navigate the quest book, such as <kbd>Ctrl</kbd> + <kbd>F</kbd>
 to quickly find a quest.

-You can view a full list of key references by opening the quest book then clicking on the `i` icon in the top right of the screen.
+You can view a full list of key references by opening the quest book, then clicking on the `i` icon in the top right of the screen.

 ![Key References](../../../../_assets/images/quests/key-reference.webp)